 The monthly extraction totals for the Mt Daylight bores are not consistent to previous years, this can be seen from the graph below, July was a slow month with only 14ML extracted from the Mt Daylight Bores before a slight increase in August where 18ML was extracted before again reducing production for September to 15ML.
-This decrease in production continued in October with 14ML extracted, before a slight increase in November 16ML extracted, production then increased as the weather became warmer in December 26ML and January 35ML a further increase is evident in February 38ML before a decrease in March 26ML as we move into the cooler Autumn months.
+This decrease in production continued in October with 14ML extracted, before a slight increase in November 16ML extracted, production then increased as the weather became warmer in December 26ML and January 35ML a further increase is evident in February 38ML before a decrease in March 26ML and April 21ML before an increase again in May 27ML.

 The increased usage during August correlates with some Bore yield studies being undertaken by Carrathool Shire which may have been the cause for this increased usage compared to previous years.
-It was also determined that a break in the line during this time added to the increase in production in August
+It was also determined that a break in the line during this time added to the increase in production for August